page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Topstep charges monthly fees for as long as you are competing in the Trading Combine, but those go away after you’ve graduated to a funded level account.

-Those who opt for a Funded Account become responsible for professional data subscription fees, however, which vary in cost depending on your platform and the exchange, but will be somewhere between $100–$150 per month.
-Traders who opt for a Pro Account do not pay any fees whatsoever so long as they stay in the Pro Account.
+Those who opt for a Live Funded Account become responsible for professional data subscription fees, however, which vary in cost depending on your platform and the exchange, but will be somewhere between $100–$150 per month.
+Traders who opt for an Express account pay $149 set up fee, but do not pay anything beyond that.

 Trading Combine fees: